SkafteNicki/dtu_mlops/reports/README.md

 --- question 2 fill here ---

 ### Question 3
-> **A requirement to the project is that you include a third-party package not covered in the course.
-What framework**
+> **Did you end up using any open-source frameworks/packages not covered in the course during your project?
+If so**
-> **did you choose to work with and did it help you complete the project?**
+> **which did you use and how did they help you complete the project?**
 >
-> Recommended answer length: 100-200 words.
+> Recommended answer length: 0-200 words.
 >
 > Example:
 > *We used the third-party framework ... in our project.
 We used functionality ... and functionality ... from the*